In this guide

 Logistics and distribution — The Rhine, the A12 and A50 motorways, and the rail connections make Arnhem a reasonable logistics location.
 Several distribution and logistics operations are based in the wider Arnhem-Nijmegen region.

 For salary benchmarking, use the Salary Checker.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.
 See the Working in the Netherlands guide for broader context on employment contracts, tax, and the 30% ruling.

 Getting Registered